sean9999/go-real-fs/README.md

 A real filesystem that behaves normally and implements [fs.FS](https://pkg.go.dev/io/fs#FS) and wraps [os.DirFS](https://pkg.go.dev/os#DirFS).

-Using `fs.FS` to represent filesystems has many advantages, but it can be clunky to work with for reasons [outlined in this wrongly rejected proposal](https://github.com/golang/go/issues/47803).
+Using `fs.FS` to represent filesystems has many advantages, but it can be clunky to work with for reasons [outlined in this rejected proposal](https://github.com/golang/go/issues/47803).

 go-real-fs implements this behaviour like so: